vonhathanh/autoresearch/README.md

-An implementation from Karpathy's idea of autoresearch, focusing on smart contract auditing & Low frequency trading
+An implementation from Karpathy's idea of autoresearch, focusing on Smart Contract Auditing & Low Frequency Trading